coinbase/solidity-style-guide/README.md

 ##### A. Prefer custom errors.

-Custom errors are in some cases more gas efficient and allow passing useful information.
+Custom errors should be used wherever possible (an exception could be introducing inconsistencies to existing code bases) - they allow for passing of useful information and are in some cases more gas efficient.

 ##### B. Custom error names should be CapWords style.